Struct intrusive_containers::linked_list::LinkedList

 fn pop_back(&mut self) -> Option<T>

-Removes the last element from a list and returns it, or None
+Removes the last element from a list and returns it, or None if

 it is empty.